-- (i) Interest rate risk is limited to cash and cash equivalents balances, primarily held in Canadian and US dollars in Canada. - (ii) The Company's subsidiaries hold financial assets and liabilities in US dollars, Mexican pesos, and Peruvian nuevo soles that give rise to foreign exchange risk.
-If the US dollar rose or fell in relation to the Canadian dollar by 5% with all other variables held constant, net loss for the nine month period ended September 30, 2018 would have been approximately \$5,000 higher/lower.
-If the Mexican peso rose or fell in relation to the Canadian dollar by 5% with all other variables held constant, accumulated other comprehensive loss for the nine month period ended September 30, 2018 would have been approximately \$600 higher/lower.
-If the Peruvian nuevo sole rose or fell in relation to the Canadian dollar by 5% with all other variables held constant, accumulated other comprehensive loss for the nine month period ended September 30, 2018 would have been approximately \$700 higher/lower. - (iii) Commodity price risk could adversely affect the Company.
+- (i) Interest rate risk is limited to cash and cash equivalents balances, primarily held in Canadian and US dollars in Canada. - (ii) The Company's subsidiaries hold financial assets and liabilities in US dollars and Peruvian nuevo soles that give rise to foreign exchange risk.
+If the US dollar rose or fell in relation to the Canadian dollar by 5% with all other variables held constant, net loss for the six month period ended June 30, 2019 would have been approximately \$2,000 higher/lower.
+If the Peruvian nuevo sole rose or fell in relation to the Canadian dollar by 5% with all other variables held constant, accumulated other comprehensive loss for the six month period ended June 30, 2019 would have been approximately \$200 higher/lower. - (ii) Commodity price risk could adversely affect the Company.
 In particular, the Company's future profitability and viability from mineral exploration depends upon the world market price of valuable minerals.
 Commodity prices have fluctuated significantly in recent years.
 There is no assurance that, even if commercial quantities of valuable minerals may be produced in the future, a profitable market will exist for them.
-As of September 30, 2018, the Company is not a producer of minerals.
+As of June 30, 2019, the Company is not a producer of minerals.
 As a result, commodity price risk may affect the completion of future equity transactions such as equity offerings and the exercise of stock options and warrants.
 This may also affect the Company's liquidity and its ability to meet its ongoing obligations.